What to Eat—and What to Skip—When It Comes to Takeout Food

 Extra Cheese Pie

-While a slice of thin crust extra cheese pizza from Domino's has 380 calories, a slice with the normal amount of cheese has 330.
-If you're the kind of person that downs two or three slices when you order-in, you'd save up to 150 calories per evening just by ditching the extra cheese—easy as pie!
-(Get it?!
-Pie!)
+If you're the kind of person that downs two or three slices when you order-in, you will easily save up to 150 calories per evening just by ditching the extra cheese—easy as pie!

 A spinach salad often includes things like mozzarella, veggies, croutons, grilled chicken, and dried cranberries.
 If your go-to Italian takeout joint serves theirs with bacon, have them leave that off.
 To save additional calories, order the dressing on the side and request that the kitchen goes light on the croutons and cranberries.
 Ordering this bed of greens instead of something heavier like antipasto will save you about 673 calories—even if it's dressed in a bit of balsamic vinaigrette!

 Some antipasto plates carry nearly 1,000 calories and 70 grams of artery-clogging fat!
 Although you may have every intention of saving half of the platter for tomorrow's lunch, there are more effective ways to up the health-value of this commonly ordered takeout dish: just don't order it.